bazelbuild/rules_go/go/nogo.rst

 behavior can be changed with a JSON configuration file.

 The top-level JSON object in the file must be keyed by the name of the analyzer being configured.
-These names must match the ``Analysis.Name`` of the registered analysis package.
+These names must match the ``Analyzer.Name`` of the registered analysis package.
 The JSON object's values are themselves objects which may contain the following key-value pairs: